charlesnaces/OOP-FINAL-PROJECT/API_REFERENCE.md

 4. **Easy to use**: Method chaining makes the steps clear and simple to follow.
 5. **Professional**: The library is useful in real situations while also being good for learning.

-This library shows everything you need to know about OOP!